Everything you need to know as a first-time student.

-USC and QUT are working on a direct admission process so that application through QTAC will not be required.
-Further information on this process will be provided.
+USC and QUT have a direct admission process so that application through QTAC will not be required.

 Any legislation changes will affect ‘new’ students (and students that transfer will technically be considered as new USC students).
 If the legislation is passed, new students would need to pay international fees, so it may be wiser to stay at QUT in a Commonwealth Supported Place.

 QUT and USC Bachelor of Education degrees are accredited with AITSL and ACECQA (for Early Childhood).
 They are both recognised in Queensland and interstate as meeting the requirements for teacher registration.

 Both QUT and USC degrees are accredited by Australian Nursing and Midwifery Board for students who successfully complete to be eligible for registration as a nurse with AHPRA.

 There are differences between QUT and USC’s 2018 Academic Calendars.

 QUT Academic Calendar 2018

 A copy of your current plan and/or your medical documentation can be sent to USC Disability Services by sending your request to QUT Disability Services at firstname.lastname@example.org or you can provide your own copy of the plan directly to USC Disability Support at DisabilitySupport@usc.edu.au.
 Please note that USC will be guided by its own policies and procedures when developing a plan for you and it may not necessarily replicate your QUT plan.